Mercury(II) stearate

 Mercury(II) stearate is a metal-organic compound, a salt of mercury and stearic acid with the chemical formula C_{36}H_{70}HgO_{4}.
 The compound is classified as a metallic soap, i.e. a metal derivative of a fatty acid.
 The compound is highly toxic by inhalation, ingestion, and skin absorption.

 Synthesis

 An exchange reaction of sodium stearate and mercury dichloride:

 Also, heating mercurious oxide with stearic acid.

 Physical properties

 The compound forms yellow waxy substance.

-Soluble in fatty oils; insoluble in water or alcohol.